 Pressure to Perform

 Sure, I want to make each summer magical just like most other moms.
 And I do plan fun activities and special events to create opportunities for life-long memories.
-But it’s the pressure to perform to a very attentive solitary audience member that has stirred up legitimate dread in my mother-heart as summer approaches.
+But it’s the pressure to perform to a very attentive solitary audience member that has stirred up legitimate mom guilt dread in my heart as summer approaches.

 Over the years I’ve learned to treat frequent trips to stores like mini vacations, using window shopping like watching a spectacular 3D movie.
 We’ve gone to splash parks, invited friends to Lego time at the local library, and played video games together.
 Played badminton and soccer, made colored rice “paintings,” and held tea parties.
 We’ve ridden bikes together and finished long chapter books that I read aloud from each night.
 Looking back, we’ve made some beautiful summer memories.